Constructing Interpretable Features from Compositional Neuron Groups: Matched-Capacity Baseline SAE Training on MLP Activations

-For causal evaluation we trained sparse autoencoders (SAEs) on MLP activations from LLaMA-3.1–8B at layers 0, 8, 16, 23, and 31 and Gemma-2–2B at layers 0, 6, 12, 18, and 25.
+For a matched-capacity baseline in the causal evaluation we trained sparse autoencoders (SAEs) on MLP activations from LLaMA-3.1–8B at layers 0, 8, 16, 23, and 31 and Gemma-2–2B at layers 0, 6, 12, 18, and 25.
 For concept detection we additionally trained on layers 6, 12, 18, and 25 for LLaMA-3.1–8B.
 For training, we followed best practices as outlined in \citet{gao2024scalingevaluatingsparseautoencoders}.
-We trained both TopK and Gated architectures across a grid of hyperparameters: three learning rates $(1\mathrm{e}{-4},\ 5\mathrm{e}{-4},\ 1\mathrm{e}{-5})$ and three sparsity levels per architecture.
-For TopK we used $k \in {3,5,10}$; for Gated, we used $L_1$ penalties from $(5,10,20)$.
+We trained both TopK and L1 regularized architectures across a grid of hyperparameters: three learning rates $(1\mathrm{e}{-4},\ 5\mathrm{e}{-4},\ 1\mathrm{e}{-5})$ and three sparsity levels per architecture.
+For TopK we used $k \in {3,5,10}$; for L1-regularized, we used penalties from $(5,10,20)$.
 Each SAE had 100 latents and was trained for 500 epochs.
 We observed that low regularization tended to produce overly dense features, while increased regularization led to large amounts of dead features.
 These challenges were particularly difficult to balance with the limited settings, where the smaller number of features (100) and smaller dataset made training less stable and led to training that was more sensitive to hyperparameter choice.
 To address this, we manually identified a reasonable lower and upper bound for the hyperparameters that didn't create an obvious collapse of training.

 We saved 10 checkpoints per run and evaluated them on a held-out validation set constructed identically to the training set, with four sentences per concept.
 To select the best checkpoint, we combined two metrics: (1) the average number of nonzero activations (to capture sparsity) and (2) downstream loss, measured by the KL divergence between the original model logits and the logits after injecting SAE reconstructions \cite{gao2024scalingevaluatingsparseautoencoders}.
 We normalized both metrics and combined them to form the selection objective.
 For Gemma, giving weight to sparsity led to a large amount of dead features, so only downstream loss was used for checkpoint selection.
 Overall, we trained 252 SAEs and evaluated 2520 checkpoints to identify the SAEs used.